benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 ---
-title: A Complete Guide to HTMX + .NET Minimal APIs
+title: A Guide to HTMX + .NET Minimal APIs
 subtitle: Combining Modern Web with the Simplicity of Web 1.0.
-summary: How to use .NET Minimal APIs and HTMX to create a fast and interactive website.
+summary: Creating a HTMX and .NET Minimal API from scratch and adding necessary features like validation and error handling.
 authors:
 - ben-sampica
 categories: